The following patent was granted by

 is an electronic means of authentication.

-Use of secret keys to encrypt data is much faster
+secret keys to encrypt data is much faster than public key

-transaction partners, e.g. from a central office to remote
+e.g. from a central office to remote offices where the

-offices where the Visitor-Visa Kiosk 1 is stationed.
-This
+Visitor-Visa Kiosk 1 is stationed.
+This key distribution is

 Public key cryptography is an asymmetric method that